wasdwasd0105/PicoW-usb2bt-audio/README.md

 Only work on Pico 2 W. The input is 16-bit 48000Hz PCM audio, and use fdk-acc to encode the aac.

 #### AAC-ELD
-The secret that makes AirPods have significant better sound quality on IOS/MACOS than other OS.
+The secret makes AirPods have significant better sound quality on iOS/MacOS

 #### SBC